mlflow/mlflow/docs/source/llms/transformers/index.rst

 Deployment Made Easy
 ^^^^^^^^^^^^^^^^^^^^

-Once a model is trained, it needs to be deployed for inference.
-MLflow's integration with Transformers simplifies this by providing functions such as :py:func:`mlflow.transformers.load_model` and :py:func:`mlflow.pyfunc.load_model`, which allow for easy model serving.
+Once a model is trained, it needs to be `deployed for inference <guide/index.html#example-of-loading-a-transformers-model-as-a-python-function>`_.
+MLflow's integration with Transformers simplifies this by providing functions such as :py:func:`mlflow.transformers.load_model` and
+:py:func:`mlflow.pyfunc.load_model`, which allow for easy model serving.
+As part of the feature support for enhanced inference with transformers, MLflow provides mechanisms to enable the use of `inference arguments <guide/index.html#scalability-for-inference>`_ that can reduce the computational overhead and lower the memory requirements for deployment.

 Getting Started with the MLflow Transformers Flavor - Tutorials and Guides
 --------------------------------------------------------------------------